 Day beds are beds built to become sofas during the day.
 They can be a wonderful way to expand studio and bachelor apartments because more often than not they can double as extra seating.

 If your daybed has a frame that wraps around the back you can place it against the wall and load it with pillows to create an inviting and comfortable seating area.
 If there is no back/side frame (just a headboard and footboard), you can place it right in the middle of the room!
 In many cases, your guests won’t even know it’s also your bed.

-Hanging fabric around the sleeping area is great for separating the areas.
-Consider hanging it on a track mounted over the bed.
+Hanging fabric around the sleeping area is great for separating the living and sleeping areas.
+Consider hanging it on a track-mounted over the bed.
 That way you can draw the curtains open and closed whenever you like.
 Another option is to hang four pieces of fabric from ceiling to floor at the four corners of the bed.
 It won’t provide privacy but it’s a very elegant way to define the space.